awsdocs/amazon-appstream2-developer-guide/doc_source/set-up-stacks-fleets.md

 To stream your applications, Amazon AppStream 2\.0 requires an environment that includes a fleet that is associated with a stack, and at least one application image\.
 This tutorial describes the steps to set up a fleet and stack, and how to give users access to the stack\.
 If you haven't already done so, we recommend that you try the procedures in [Get Started with Amazon AppStream 2\.0: Set Up With Sample Applications](getting-started.md) first\.

-If you want to create an image to use, see [Tutorial: Create a Custom AppStream 2\.0 Image](tutorial-image-builder.md)\.
+If you want to create an image to use, see [Tutorial: Create a Custom AppStream 2\.0 Image by Using the AppStream 2\.0 Console](tutorial-image-builder.md)\.

 If you plan to join a fleet to an Active Directory domain, configure your Active Directory domain before completing the following steps\.
 For more information, see [Using Active Directory with AppStream 2\.0](active-directory.md)\.